ngs-docs/2018-cicese-metatranscriptomics/docs/evaluation-and-mapping.md

 # Assess Mapping rate

-Okay, we got some numbers for woo much the transcripts were expressed, but how well did the reads map overall?
+Okay, we got some numbers for how much the transcripts were expressed, but how well did the reads map overall?
 Let's go look at one of the log files to see.

 ```